Say Goodbye to Churn, Hello to Renewals

 ― Someone, Somewhere

-For starters, to launch a membership site requires a single-focus, herculean drive.
+Launching a membership site requires a single-focus, herculean drive.

 And then there’s the community.